The Sunday Briefing

 The Sunday Briefing is an hour-long news program on the Fox News Channel co-anchored by Peter Doocy and Jacqui Heinrich.
 The show airs live on Sunday mornings at 11:00 a.m.
-ET, and discusss that week's current events and key moments from the week in the Trump Administration.
+ET, and discusses that week's current events and key moments from the week in the Trump Administration.

 Hosts

 The program is co-anchored by Doocy and Heinrich, who currently serve as the senior White House Correspondent's for Fox News on an alternating weekend basis.